 - trouble interacting with others

 - issues with concentrating

-The National MS Society (NMSS) further notes that while MS has a Listing under number 11.09, a person’s symptoms may also qualify under two additional listings.
-These include:
+The National MS Society (NMSS) further notes that while MS has a Listing under number 11.09, a person’s symptoms may qualify under two additional listings.
+These are:

-- 2.00 Special Senses and Speech: May be used if MS causes visual impairments or issues with speech.
+- 2.00 Special Senses and Speech: A person may use this if their MS causes visual impairments or issues with speech.

-- 12.00 Mental Disorders: May be used if MS causes mood or cognitive disorders.
+- 12.00 Mental Disorders: A person can use this if their MS causes mood or cognitive disorders.